Texas Lottery: History

 Texas joined the Mega Millions consortium in 2003, with sales beginning December 3 and the first drawing to include Texas on December 5.
-Though no Texas ticket won the jackpot, one Texas-bought ticket matched the first five numbers for $175,000.
+Though no Texas ticket won the jackpot, one Texas-bought ticket matched the first five numbers for US$175,000.
 The first Texas jackpot winner of Mega Millions was not until the drawing of October 4, 2004; a Carrollton player took home the $101 million (annuity value) prize.

 As part of the cross-selling arrangement between the operators of Mega Millions and Powerball, the Texas Lottery Commission agreed to begin selling Powerball tickets on January 31, 2010; the first drawing including Texas was three days later.

 On April 23, 2013, the House voted not to recommission the Texas Lottery Commission, which would have potentially brought an end to the lottery in Texas.
 Later in the day, the House reversed course with a new vote on the bill.